-On November 20, 2014, the Governing Board of the Low Impact Hydropower Institute (LIHI) approved significant changes to the Certification Criteria, and on March 8, 2016, LIHI published the 2nd Edition LIHI Certification Handbook that implements the revised criteria.
-To access the new Handbook, visit the How To Apply page.
+On November 20, 2014, the Governing Board of the Low Impact Hydropower Institute (LIHI) approved significant changes to the LIHI Certification criteria, and on March 8, 2016, LIHI published the 2nd Edition Certification Handbook that implements the revised criteria.
+The Handbook has since undergone four minor revisions.
+To access the new Handbook, Revision 2.04 currently in effect, visit the How To Apply page.

-Applications for low-impact certification are evaluated using a consistent, hierarchical set of eight criteria, goals, and standards.
-All criteria and their respective goals must be satisfied by one or more standard, but the standards are designed to be flexible enough to be applicable to the wide range of conditions that can occur in river systems and at hydropower facilities.
-If any of the criteria are not satisfied, the facility cannot be certified as low impact.
+Applications for Low Impact Certification are evaluated using a consistent, hierarchical set of eight criteria, goals, and standards.
+All criteria and their respective goals must be satisfied, but the alternative standards are designed to be flexible enough to be applicable to the wide range of conditions that can occur at different hydropower facilities in different river systems.

-The key element of the LIHI certification process is a hierarchical set of criteria, goals for each criterion, and alternative standards by which each criterion can be satisfied.
-Criteria are defined for areas of potential social and environmental impact associated with hydropower facilities.
-Goal statements are provided for each criterion to define the purpose or objective that must be satisfied.
-There are eight criteria and supporting goal statements, all of which must be met for a facility to qualify as low impact:
+The criteria are defined for the primary areas of social and environmental impact associated with hydropower facilities.
+Goal statements are provided for each criterion (Handbook Section 3) and define the purpose or objective that must be satisfied.
+There are eight criteria and supporting goal statements, all of which must be met for a facility to become Low Impact Certified: